sourcebots/docs/content/api/servo-board/ultrasound.md

 ```

 {{% notice info %}}
-The returned distance is in meters.
+The returned distance is in metres.
 {{% /notice %}}